Charlee0207/KinectFusion-HLS/README.md

-# Kinect Fusion: HW Implementation and Acceleration of a Dense SLAM Algorithm
+# Kinect Fusion: FPGA Implementation and Acceleration of a Dense SLAM Algorithm

 Developed by Lee Cheng-Hao during the 2023 ITRI EOSL Summer Intern Program.